markneto/CA_2/README.md

 ## Report

-A short report (300-1000 words) describing the challenges you faced, failed attempts and workarounds used, any helper or alternative libraries you have used, and what you have learned in the process.

-Title: Android Studio Application Development - A Beginner's Struggle
+Struggles and Learning Outcomes in Android Studio Application Development

 Introduction:
-This essay recounts my experience attempting to develop an Android application using Android Studio, in accordance with the requirements and guidelines set by Professor Saravanabalagi Ramachandran.
-As a beginner with no prior knowledge in the field of IT or mobile programming, I faced numerous challenges in completing this project.
-Despite my best efforts, I was unable to generate a working APK or visualize the finished app.
+In this essay, I will share my experience attempting to develop an Android application using Android Studio as a beginner with no prior knowledge in IT or mobile programming.
+The project was in line with the requirements and guidelines set by Professor Saravanabalagi Ramachandran.
+I faced numerous challenges in completing this project, and unfortunately, I was unable to generate a working APK or visualize the finished app.

 Challenges:
-The Android Studio environment presented a significant learning curve for me, as I was unfamiliar with many of the components and functions required for this project.
-My classmates and I have only been exposed to a basic level of Java programming, which made it difficult for us to comprehend the intricate details requested by the professor.
+As a beginner, the Android Studio environment presented a significant learning curve for me.
+Many of the components and functions required for the project were unfamiliar to me.
+Also, my limited knowledge of Java programming made it difficult to comprehend the intricate details requested by the professor.

 Failed Attempts and Workarounds:
-I spent countless hours attempting to include the necessary components in Android Studio, but I repeatedly encountered errors that prevented me from making progress.
+I spent countless hours attempting to include the necessary components in Android Studio.
+However, I repeatedly encountered errors that prevented me from making progress.
 I tried to correct the code in various ways but was ultimately unsuccessful.
 In an effort to improve my understanding and complete the project, I utilized several online resources, such as YouTube tutorials and an online course from Alura, a Brazilian online course platform.

 Resources Used:

 YouTube videos:

 MOVIES APP - RETROFIT, GLIDE, RECYCLERVIEW AND MOVIEDB API PT 1 (https://www.youtube.com/watch?v=qt3WCP-_uaY) MOVIES APP - RETROFIT, GLIDE, RECYCLERVIEW AND MOVIEDB API PT 2 (https://www.youtube.com/watch?v=OOLFhtyCspA) MOVIES APP - RETROFIT, GLIDE, RECYCLERVIEW AND MOVIEDB API PT 3 (https://www.youtube.com/watch?v=4Gd2PIzU3zE)